1996 U.S. 500

 A field of 28 cars qualified for the race.
-All of the CART-based teams participated, including such major teams as Penske, Ganassi, Newman/Haas, Galles, Rahal, Tasman, Forsyth, and Team Green - each considered among the top teams in the sport.
+All of the CART-based teams participated, including such major teams as Penske, Ganassi, Newman/Haas, Galles, Rahal, Tasman, Forsythe, and Team Green – each considered among the top teams in the sport.
 The race attracted a crowd of 110,879 spectators, and posted a $1 million purse for first place.
 The historic Vanderbilt Cup trophy was revived and would be presented to the winner.
 But the race was marred by a huge pileup on the pace lap, which turned the race into a debacle.
 Approaching the green flag in turn four, Adrián Fernández, in the middle of the front row, clipped wheels with polesitter Jimmy Vasser.
 Both cars crashed collecting Bryan Herta on the outside of the front row.
 Several other cars were collected in the incident.
 Many cars crashed, spun, or veered to the infield grass to avoid the melee.
 The race was red-flagged, with no less than 12 cars involved in the crash.
 About an hour later, the race was restarted with numerous drivers switching to back-up cars.

 CART rookie Alex Zanardi started in row two and avoided the pace lap crash.
 He led 134 laps (of 250) but dropped out with a blown engine on lap 175.
-With nine laps to go, race leader André Ribeiro's car ran out of fuel, and he was forced to duck into the pits for a splash-and-go.
-Ribeiro's car - one of the backup cars rolled out - did not have proper working fuel telemetry, leaving the crew unsure of their fuel situation.
+The lead passed to Parker Johnstone, and then to André Ribeiro.
+With nine laps to go, Ribeiro's car ran out of fuel, and he was forced to duck into the pits for a splash-and-go.
+Ribeiro's car – one of the backup cars rolled out – did not have proper working fuel telemetry, leaving the crew unsure of their fuel situation.
 Jimmy Vasser led the final 9 laps to victory.
 It was Vasser's fourth win of the season, and he would go on to win the 1996 CART championship.